Easy Classic Scones recipe for slightly sweet buttery soft scones with crispy crust. Perfect with some clotted cream or Jam on top!

-Just like Cinnamon Rolls and Coffee Cake, these flaky, buttery Scones are classic coffee shop Baked Goods that you can easily recreate at home.
+Just like Cinnamon Rolls and Coffee Cake, these flaky, buttery scones are classic coffee shop Baked Goods that you can easily recreate at home.

 These buttery, slightly sweet biscuits are a classic pastry you’ll find in bakeries, coffee shops, and English tea parties everywhere.
-While they sound fancy, Classic Scones are actually very easy to make with simple ingredients you already have in your pantry.
-Enjoy this master recipe for Scones in all its flaky, buttery goodness or add couple extra ingredients (ideas in the variations section) to make any flavor scone you like!
+While they sound fancy, Scones are actually very easy to make with simple ingredients you already have in your pantry.
+Enjoy this master recipe in all its flaky, buttery goodness or add couple extra ingredients (ideas in the variations section) to make any flavor scone you like!

 Ingredients